Italian coalition close to breaking point over Berlusconi fate

 But PD secretary Guglielmo Epifani said they wouldn’t change their minds and the country could not afford a government crisis just as it starts to see the first tentative signs of recovery from its worst postwar recession.

-Many PD members are up in arms over even sharing in a coalition with Berlusconi’s party and any attempt to save their sworn enemy could break apart the already fractious center left.
+Many PD members are up in arms over even sharing in a coalition with Berlusconi’s party and any attempt to save their sworn enemy could break apart the already fractious centre left.

 “For us the compass is the interests of the country which come before our interests and even more so ahead of the interests of a single person,” Epifani said.